edwardlavender/fvcom.tbx/README.md

   - Exploring temperature profiles through space and time;
   - Exploring spatiotemporal variation in environmental conditions in 3d;
-  - Defining bottom velocity from vertical profiles;
+  - Estimating bottom velocity from vertical profiles;
   - Improved flexibility to define new environmental fields;